alanabrahampkochumon-zqict/driverpass_system_analysis/README.md

 **Ian** – DriverPass IT Officer

 ---

 ## What Was Done and What I Did Well

 My primary responsibility was requirements analysis and system design.
-I translated the client interview into clear functional and nonfunctional requirements, then produced system design artifacts including use case, activity, sequence, and class diagrams.
+I translated the client interview into clear functional and non-functional requirements, then produced system design artifacts, including use case, activity, sequence, and class diagrams.

-One area I did particularly well was ensuring that the system design remained closely aligned with the client’s business goals, such as role-based access, appointment tracking, and DMV content updates, while keeping the diagrams understandable for both technical and nontechnical stakeholders.
+One area in which I did particularly well was ensuring that the system design remained closely aligned with the client’s business goals, such as role-based access, appointment tracking, and DMV content updates, while keeping the diagrams understandable for both technical and nontechnical stakeholders.

 ---

 ## Revision Plans

 If I could revise one part of this work, I would expand the behavioral diagrams, particularly by adding more activity and sequence diagrams for complex user interactions.
 I would also enhance the presentation materials to better emphasize business value, such as efficiency gains, scalability, and risk reduction, rather than focusing primarily on technical structure.

 ---

 ## Importance of Considering User Needs